 “For the word of God is living and effective and sharper than any two-edged sword, penetrating as far as to divide soul, spirit, joints, and marrow; it is a judge of the thoughts and ideas of the heart.
 13) No creature is hidden from Him, but all things are naked and exposed to the eyes of Him to whom we must give an account.”

-Here is yet another thought: maybe we are trying to define “the word” too narrowly here.
-What I mean is that the beginning of verse 12 represents a break in the thought or argument being presented: it’s as if the author is taking a break from the presentation of the main argument in order to acknowledge God’s wisdom.
+It seems that the beginning of verse 12 represents a break in the thought or argument being presented: it’s as if the author is taking a break from the presentation of the main argument in order to acknowledge God’s wisdom.
 Chapters 3 and 4 give a big picture presentation of some of God’s dealings with His people, and in particular the true way to enter His rest and obey Him, and then it’s if verse 12 comes to affirm the wisdom and authority of how God set all that up.
 And then it seems like 4:14 resumes the big picture presentation.
 My point is that the way 4:12 uses the word (Greek, ‘logos’), it is meant to be a deep and rich praise of God’s mind and God’s ways.
 Therefore, don’t read “word” into “logos”, instead, read “logos” into “word”.
 I would think of “word” here as, ‘the way God has presented Himself’